sniclasj/atletico-crud/TESTING.md

 ### The Workaround

 Imagine a scenario where _England_ was incorrectly entered as _England**s**_ in Country Name whilst the Country Image URL added was correct.
-The workaround to be able to rectify this error via the Edit COuntry functionality is as follows:
+The workaround to be able to rectify this error via the Edit Country functionality is as follows:

 - Click Edit Country/League/Club.
 - Enter an arbitrary value _e.g.
 ABC_ into the Country Name field to replace _England**s**_.